 The events of September 11, 2001, have raised issues that require a delicate balance and vigilance to ensure that the measures necessary to strengthen law enforcement's ability to combat terrorism will also honor the constitutional protections that have made our nation a bastion of democratic values.

-PATRIOT Act: Most recently, AJC's dual concerns for civil liberties and national security have been expressed in our support of the Security and Freedom Ensured (SAFE) Act, proposed bipartisan legislation that amends provisions of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism ("PATRIOT") Act of 2001 to address civil liberties concerns.
-The act places reasonable limits on the authority given to law enforcement under the PATRIOT Act, without materially hindering their ability to investigate and prevent terrorism.
-AJC supported the passage of the PATRIOT Act in 2001 as a way to strengthen U.S. anti-terrorism laws, so long as sunset provisions were included to ensure that civil liberties are sufficiently guarded.
+AJC's dual concerns for civil liberties and national security were expressed in our support for passage of the PATRIOT Act in 2001 as a way to strengthen U.S. anti-terrorism laws, even as we called for ongoing monitoring of the implementation of the Act and endorsed the inclusion of sunset provisions so as to ensure that civil liberties are sufficiently guarded.
+Later, AJC supported the Security and Freedom Ensured (SAFE) Act, bipartisan legislation that was intended to amend provisions of the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism ("PATRIOT") Act of 2001 to address civil liberties concerns.
+The act would have placed reasonable limits on the authority given to law enforcement under the PATRIOT Act, without materially hindering their ability to investigate and prevent terrorism.

-Military Tribunals: In response to President Bush's order regarding the establishment of military tribunals for those accused of terrorism, AJC has called for the inclusion of due process protections, including the right of the accused to choose legal counsel and to be informed of the charges against him.
+In response to President Bush's order regarding the establishment of military tribunals for those accused of terrorism, AJC has called for the inclusion of due process protections, including the right of the accused to choose legal counsel and to be informed of the charges against him.
 In January 2006, AJC joined in a coalitional brief filed with the U.S. Supreme Court in the case of Hamdan v.
 Rumsfeld, a constitutional challenge to the prosecution of detainees at the Guantanamo Bay Naval Base before such tribunals.
 In the brief, AJC objected to the procedures employed by the tribunals, arguing that they violate the right of the accused to be present at trial and to confront the witnesses against him, even while he stands trial for his life.
-Read AJC's brief in the Hamdan case.